Education

 Thank you for your interest in the University of Chicago Consultation-Liaison Psychiatry Fellowship Training Program.

-The 12-month Consultation-Liaison (C-L) Psychiatry Fellowship at the University of Chicago Pritzker School of Medicine (PSOM) received accreditation by the Accreditation Council for Graduate Medical Education (ACGME) in 2010.
+The 12-month Consultation-Liaison (CL) Psychiatry Fellowship at the University of Chicago Pritzker School of Medicine (PSOM) received accreditation by the Accreditation Council for Graduate Medical Education (ACGME) in 2010.
 Graduates of this program are eligible to take the ABPN subspecialty C-L examination.

 Marie Tobin, MD FACLP